fistlabs/fist/docs/guides/using-logger.md

 As you could know, fist applications provides logging system.
 It available by ```app.logger```.
 It is a [loggin](https://www.npmjs.com/package/loggin) module instance.

-While handling request, your application generates tons of contectual logs in differend levels.
+While handling request, your application generates tons of contextual logs in different levels.
-You can manage it or just disable if yout do not want.
+You can manage it or just disable if you do not want.
 But be sure, using built-in logger is pretty convenient.
 Your application provides you a logger in any context.

 ##Contextual logs